The-CodeCrafters/Code-Crafter-MovieDatabase/README.md

       Select a movie card to view its details.

-      Click Tv shows to display a list of TV shows.
+      Click TV Shows to display a list of TV shows.

       Use the Genres button to browse movies by genre.